For those who want to learn vowel harmony by listening, listen to this podcast:

 Please DO NOT memorize this first harmony rules.
 Instead, you can make out by your own from the shape of your mouth!
-So, if you have time, please take a pen and pencil and try to write down the vowel chart by the shape of your mouth without peeking.
+So, if you have time, please take a pen and paper and try to write down the vowel chart by the shape of your mouth without peeking.
 (Try not to do it in public, hehe.)

 Rule 2 – i-type Vowel Harmony

 This second rule may need some memorizing.

 If the last syllable has e or i, the subsequent vowel has to be i